MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access.md

 ::: zone pivot="azure-interface-shell"

+1. Use [`Get-AzCosmosDBAccount`](/powershell/module/az.cosmosdb/get-azcosmosdbaccount) to get the metadata for your current account.

+    ```azurepowershell-interactive
+    $parameters = @{
+        ResourceGroupName = "<name-of-existing-resource-group>"
+        Name = "<name-of-existing-nosql-account>"
+    }
+    Get-AzCosmosDBAccount @parameters | Select -Property Id
+    ```

+1. Observe the output of the previous command.
+Record the value of the `Id` property for this account as it is required to use in the next step.

+    ```output
+    Id
+    --
+    /subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql
+    ```

+    > [!NOTE]
+    > In this example, the `Id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql`.
+This example uses fictituous data and your identifier would be distinct from this example.

 1. Use [`New-AzCosmosDBSqlRoleAssignment`](/powershell/module/az.cosmosdb/new-azcosmosdbsqlroleassignment) to assign the new role.
 Use the previously recorded role definition identifiers to the `RoleDefinitionId` parameter, and the unique identifier for your identity to the `PrincipalId` parameter.
+Finally, use your account's identifier for the `Scope` parameter.

     ```azurepowershell-interactive
     $parameters = @{